What’s in This Article

 Allegiant keeps base fares low by offering a no-frills experience.
 You’ll pay separately for extras like checked bags and seat selection, and those add-on fees can add up.
 The airline also runs fewer flights per week than larger carriers, so you may have less flexibility in scheduling.

-If your home city happens to be one of Allegiant’s departure points, the savings on airfare can be substantial, especially for leisure travel where dates are flexible.
+If your home city is one of Allegiant’s departure points, the savings on airfare can be substantial, especially for leisure travel where dates are flexible.

 Products Worth Considering